Timor-Leste independence: The ceremony

 At 6:00 p.m., a mass was held on the grounds of the celebrations in Tasitolu.
 At 9:30 p.m. the official ceremony for the start of independence began.
 Many East Timorese people in traditional costume with headdresses, swords (surik) and colourful Tais fabrics attended, and as part of the ceremony, there were folklore performances and traditional ceremonies.

-The 13 districts and the island of Atauro were also presented, as was the creation legend of the good crocodile, from which the island of Timor is said to have emerged.
+The 13 districts and the island of Atauro were also represented, as was the creation legend of the good crocodile, from which the island of Timor is said to have emerged.
 The commemoration of the FRETILIN martyrs of the war against the Indonesian occupation was introduced with the poem Um minuto do silêncio by the national poet Francisco Borja da Costa.
 Hundreds of candles were carried onto the fairground and a traditional funeral song was sung.
-The images shown in the television broadcast included photos of well-known fallen Timorese fighters, photos of the Australian Balibo Five and the memorial site for the massacre in Aileu in 1942.
+The images shown in the television broadcast included photos of well-known fallen Timorese fighters, photos of the Australian Balibo Five, and the memorial site for the massacre in Aileu in 1942.
 The former FALINTIL fighters then moved in.
-At around 11:20 p.m., the East Timorese Nobel Peace Prize winner José Ramos-Horta welcomed those present and the future President of East Timor Xanana Gusmão and Megawati, who were demonstratively arriving together.
+At around 11:20 p.m., the East Timorese Nobel Peace Prize winner José Ramos-Horta welcomed those present and the future President of Timor-Leste Xanana Gusmão and Megawati, who were demonstratively arriving together.
 Other folkloric performances followed.

 The formal ceremony of the transfer of power from the United Nations to the new East Timorese government began with a speech by Han Seung-soo, President of the United Nations General Assembly.
 This was followed by the speech by UN Secretary-General Kofi Annan, which he said “Parabens, Boa Sorte, e obrigado barak!
 Viva Timor Leste!' ('All the best, good luck and thank you!
-Long live East Timor!') ended exactly at midnight.
+Long live Timor-Leste!') ended exactly at midnight.
 Gusmão joined Annan at the lectern and Annan explained "As Secretary-General of the United Nations, I am honoured to transfer executive authority of the United Nations Interim Administration (UNTAET) to the institutions of the Democratic Republic of Timor-Leste."